China bills itself as a Ukraine peacemaker but US says Xi's talks with Putin provide 'diplomatic cover' for war - KTVZ

 Their relations have become even more critical for Russia in the wake of its war, as far-reaching sanctions from countries across the world made it more reliant on willing trade partners like China.

-Xi’s comments indicate that Beijing sees his visit to Moscow as a means to bolster the two countries’ ability to forge ahead with a world order the favors their own respective agendas.
+Xi’s comments indicate that Beijing sees his visit to Moscow as a means to bolster the two countries’ ability to forge ahead with a world order that favors their own respective agendas.

 On Monday at the Kremlin, the Chinese leader said developing relations with its “biggest neighbor” was a “strategic choice” on the basis of Beijing’s “own fundamental interests and the prevailing trends of the world.”